Kunlong1994/lab3/Lab-02.md

 You'll need to attach the header pins that came with your LCD character panel to your actual panel.
 Easiest is to insert the short end of the header pins into the back of the LCD panel, so that the long pins stick out the back and you can insert your LCD panel into a breadboard for easy use.

-**If you have never soldered before, please come talk to one of us!**
+**If you have never soldered before, we're happy to show you how!
+PLEASE ASK!!**

 ## Part B. Writing to the LCD
 Let's use your LCD screen to display some interesting information!
 There is a good deal of example code for playing with your LCD in the Arduino Examples:

-` File->Examples->LiquidCrystal`
+`File->Examples->LiquidCrystal`

 Let's start with the "Display" program, which just flashes "Hello World!"
 These LCDs are a custom part, but there's a lot of information at [this](https://www.adafruit.com/product/181) page, the [pinout and dimensions](https://cdn-shop.adafruit.com/product-files/181/p181.pdf) page and the [LCD controller](https://www.adafruit.com/datasheets/HD44780.pdf) page.

 **a.
 What voltage level do you need to power your display?**

 **b.
 What voltage level do you need to power the display backlight?**

-Solder a 16 pin breakaway header to the LCD so you can connect it to your breadboard.

-**If you haven't soldered before, we're happy to show you how!
-PLEASE ASK.**
 ![](https://cdn-shop.adafruit.com/1200x900/181-03.jpg)

 Wire up your LCD according to the schematic below.
 If you didn't have our diagram, you would use the data sheets for the LCD and follow the comments in the "Display" code to figure out how to wire it up.

 [[images/lcd_arduino_schematic.png]]

-**Be very careful not to connect Pin 1 and Pin 2 on the LCD**, as this can **destroy** your Arduino.
+**Be very careful not to connect Pin 1 to Pin 2 on the LCD**, as this can **destroy** your Arduino.
 Check the connections for a short between power and ground before you plug in power or the USB cable.

 See [Tutorial](http://www.arduino.cc/en/Tutorial/LiquidCrystal) for more information.
 See [LCD Library](http://arduino.cc/en/Reference/LiquidCrystal) for the various functions you can use.